immutables/immutables.github.io/immutable.md

 + `java.util.NavigableMap<K, V>`

 Without ordering annotation, ordered sets and maps attributes will be generated as regular attributes to support costruction with custom comparators etc.

+All mentioned above collection types could be also declared as Guava's immutable collections `com.google.common.collect.Immutable*`.
+Please note that other collection implementations like `java.util.ArrayList` will not be recognized as special collection attribute.

 When building using builder, collection attributes could be left unspecified.
 You can verify required number of items using [Precondition check method](#check-method)